sdercolin/vlabeler/readme/plugin-development.md

 - Standard modules available (tested modules include `codecs`, `json`, `math`)

 ## Template Generation Scripts
-A plugin with `template` type is selected and executed in the `New Proejct` page.
+A plugin with `template` type is selected and executed in the `New Project` page.
 It should create a list of entries for subsequent edition.

 ### Input